cavaunpeu/willwolf.io-source/content/articles/mean-field-variational-bayes.md

 \end{align*}
 $$

+NB:

+- it depends on the values of the other variables, i.e. the values are mutually dependent
+- "In order for the overall method to be tractable, it should be possible to recognize the functional form as belonging to a known distribution"
+- "Significant mathematical manipulation may be required to convert the formula into a form that matches the PDF of a known distribution."

-## How to actually compute this thing
+## How to actually employ this thing

-When actually applying mean-field, we are computing this expression analytically. *Therefore, to "obtain the optimal log-density function," we effectively strive to recognize the right-hand side of the equation as of the form of some canonical density function, along with its parameters.* Should it not, we try to rewrite it as such.
+When actually employing mean-field, we are computing the expression for $q_j(\mathbf{Z}_j)$ analytically. *Therefore, to "obtain the optimal density function," we effectively strive to recognize the right-hand side of the equation as of the form of some canonical density function, along with its parameters.* Should it not, we try to rewrite it as such.

 In practice, <clean up> certain types of families guarantee well formed results</clean up>

+Finally, for the below:

+you need to correct the fact that you have log q(z_j) is equal to the stuff; it's just q(z_j) if/when you exponentiate it; correct in notes and explain this

 # Approximating a Gaussian